Convexus-Protocol/AMM-docs/periphery-layer/quoter/index.md

 -------------------------------------------------------------------------------------

+> ⚠️ Warning
+>
-⚠️ The Quoter implementation cannot be used as readonly for now, as the goloop engine doesn't support calling write methods as readonly.
+> The Quoter implementation cannot be used as readonly for now, as the goloop engine doesn't support calling write methods as readonly.
 See [this GitHub issue](https://github.com/icon-project/goloop/issues/71) for more information.